 Republic of Remera

 The Republic of Remera is on of the four sovereign states on the western side of the Sundered Bay.
 It is the largest state on either side, and fields the largest naval and land forces.
 It’s primary sources of wealth are trade in dyes, spices and sugar, all of which grow well in the warm, humid climate of the Republic’s heartland.
-It also has a large network of massive silver mines, and the abundance of Remeran coinage has made the Remeran silver Harrow the standard coin for the whole western bay region.
+It also has a network of massive silver mines, and the abundance of Remeran coinage has made the Remeran silver Harrow the standard coin for the whole western bay region.

 The Republic of Remera is ruled by a senate of 200 men and women elected by the citizens.
 Citizenship, it should be noted, is limited to adult landowners who at least own a permanent residence in the city of Remera, even if they do not live there regularly.
 As such, a sizable majority of the senators are members of powerful merchant families, wealthy individuals or the heads of trade guilds.
 Currently, the majority faction is controlled by the Miner’s Guild and it’s associated families, the Leoren and Malwick families (More on guilds and families below).